AlexXG0152/Password_Generator/README.md

 Due to the fact that in some fonts they are very similar to each other and this can cause difficulties for the user.
 2. Also, I implemented a simple check that the user should enter a positive number of the desired password length, and not a text, letter, negative number, float number.
+3. Also, verification is built into password generation function.
+Thus, it can be used in a loop.